GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 3 yards

 **Effect**: You grant a magical form of movement to an object as appropriate to the object.
-Toy soldiers march for a few seconds, a broom can sweep a section of floor, marbles roll away, a pan can flip and stir, diningware can stack or be set across the table, etc.
+Toy soldiers march for a few seconds, a broom can sweep a section of floor, marbles roll away, a pan can flip and stir, dining ware can stack or be set across the table, etc.

 **At Higher Tiers**: For each tier beyond minimum, the casting time is increased.
 It will be a number of actions equal to the tier squared.
 At certain tiers it can create a creature as a result of its usage.
 This is not recommended for anyone to do.